 - It’s more important to keep the learning positive and fun than to worry about maintaining academic skills for preschool-aged children.
 Enjoyable experiences such as reading together, storytelling, and games are fun ways to keep learning going without putting too much stress on young children.

 - Do use technology as a tool for keeping kids connected with friends and family.
-Zoom is a great tool to spend time with a grandparent or cousins online.
+Zoom is a great tool to spend time with a grandparent, a cousin, or friends online.
 Seeing their family well and having fun together can be very reassuring to young children.
 (Continue to be mindful of recommended guidelines for limiting screen time in accordance with your child’s age, however.)

 Read more in our ongoing series, Confronting the Coronavirus Outbreak, on how schools and communities can prepare and respond, support young people, build resilience, and keep the learning going.